lecy/Open-Data-for-Nonprofit-Research/README.md

 Sections of the 990 Forms that Can Be Included in the Build:

-* Basic Information (Header Data)
+* Basic Information (Header Data) [ script ](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Helper_Functions/getBasicInfo.R) [ data dictionary ]
-* Revenues, Expenses and Change in Assets
+* Part I - Revenues, Expenses and Change in Assets
 * Mission and Program
 * Part IV - Checklist of Activities
 * Part V - Checklist of Tax Compliance